What happens when you finally get the degree you worked so long for and then realize you really don’t want to spend the rest of your life in the lab?

 7. Technology Transfer

 Technology transfer involves finding ways to commercialize technologies developed in the public sector (universities or government agencies).
 It is like the academia equivalent of business development and requires many of the same skills.
 Tech transfer jobs can be found either in the public institutions themselves, in companies who routinely commercialize technologies that originate in the public sector or in non-profit technology transfer organizations.
-Further information on working in technology transfer can be found here.

 8. Science Copy Writing